telerik/blazor-docs/getting-started/vs-integration/options.md

 # Options

-The **Visual Studio Extensions** Options dialog provides settings, so you can configure the Telerik Visual Studio Extensions to best suit your needs.
+The **Options** dialog enables you to configure the Telerik Visual Studio Extensions to best suit your needs.

 It can be accessed through the **Visual Studio >> Extensions >> Telerik >> Telerik UI for Blazor >> Options:**